Virgin Islands Travel Information

 Need to know how warm it will be, what the time zone is and how gratuity is handled.
-Our handy list will give you a little bit of advance information to travel in the British Virgin Islands.
+Our handy list will give you a little bit of advance information to travel in the British and US Virgin Islands.

 A sub tropical climate maintains even temperatures throughout the year.
 Temperatures range from 21-30°C (69-86°F).
 You can expect the hotter temperatures from June to September.